Sanskar121543/AgentMemOS/README.md

 ## 1. Multi-Tier Memory Routing

-Memories can be routed to the most suitable storage tier depending on type and retrieval needs.
+Memories are routed to the most appropriate storage tier based on type, latency needs, and retrieval strategy.

 Examples: